 - Mashed strawberries can be applied directly to the teeth and left for a few minutes – a technique championed by model Tyra Banks.
 Be sure to rinse well afterwards.

 - Apple cider vinegar can be effective at removing dark stains on teeth.
 Rub it on your teeth for about a minute using your finger, then rinse with water and brush normally.
 Continue for at least a month to get good results.

 Here is a video explaining more about the increasingly popular oral health treatment of coconut oil pulling:

 Read more about the benefits of using a natural toothpaste and avoiding certain chemicals found in commercial brands.

-LiveCoco’s Activated Charcoal is a popular product in the UK made from raw coconut shells and nothing else.
-The 80g tub contains enough powder for around 300 applications, making it great value.
-You can apply it directly to your teeth with water or mix it with other ingredients to form a homemade toothpaste.
-Even smokers and tea and coffee drinkers say they notice a difference in the shade of their teeth.
+Very Good Smile Teeth Whitening Powder is a popular product in the UK made from all natural ingredients.
+The 30g tub contains enough powder for 2-3 months of daily use.
+You can apply it directly to your teeth with water or mix it with other ingredients to form a homemade toothpaste (find some recipes here).
+Despite the non-abrasive formula, it’s effective at brightening teeth stained from tobacco, wine, tea and coffee.

 Whitening sensitive teeth

 Some patients report experiencing “unbearable” pain after whitening their teeth.
 If you have sensitive teeth or have experienced sensitivity in the past, it’s a good idea to speak to your dentist about your concerns.
 He or she may be able to administer topical pain relief to manage any pain you experience after whitening.

 If you opt for a home whitening treatment, it might be a good idea to build up to the manufacturer’s recommended treatment time.
 For example, if they tell you to apply a gel for 15 minutes, try it for five minutes first and see how your teeth feel.